NickLeko/PriorAuthorizationCopilot/README.md

 Where uncertainty exists, the system explicitly **refuses to decide**.

+Refusal, transparency, and human review are treated as first-class product features.

 ---

-## Failure Modes & Safety Guarantees
+## Failure Modes, Safety Guarantees, and Governance Boundaries
 This system’s behavior is governed by explicit, test-backed safety contracts.

 Key properties: